adam-abed-abud/adam-abed-abud.github.io/index.md

 <span class="fa fa-globe about-icon"></span> I'm a learning enthusiast, I am always looking for the next cool project!

-<span class="fa fa-mountain about-icon"></span> Usually, when I'm not at work, you can find me hiking, skiing, traveling or reading.
+<span class="fa fa-heart about-icon"></span> Usually, when I'm not at work, you can find me hiking, skiing, traveling or reading.

 ---
 # News